- Animation supported:

 1. Stash active action

-New created action is always an active action binded to object.
+New created action is always an active action bound to object.
 There are

 several ways to place an active action into NLA track,